gitblit/fathom/fathom-site/docs/services.md

 Your *service* may need one or more settings to function and you may specify them as annotated requirements.

-Each required setting must be present in the runtime profile [configuration](configuration.md) and must have a non-empty value.
+Each required setting must be present in the runtime profile [configuration](configuration.md) and must have a non-empty value otherwise the *service* will not be registered.

 ```java
 @RequireSetting("employeeService.url")